 Finally, Rush of Aggression will help you to increase the damage of your Free Folk Raiders.
-While this helps, it is not as inspiring as lists that include heavier hitters.
-Hitting an opponent in the flank, with Tormund’s unit, granting a cumulative -2 to armor (-1 sundering from Tormund and -1 for attacking in the flank), penalties to morale AND making your opponent vulnerable is helps.
-This card does NOT benefit giants in anyway, as the giants only care about generating a hit, so more dice will not have any other additional benefit besides insuring you don’t roll a one.
+While this helps, it is not as inspiring as in lists that include heavier hitters.
+Hitting an opponent in the flank, with Tormund’s unit, granting a cumulative -2 to armor (-1 sundering from Tormund and -1 for attacking in the flank), penalties to morale AND making your opponent vulnerable certainly helps to push out damage.
+This card does NOT benefit giants in any way, as the giants only care about generating a hit, so more dice will not have any other additional benefit besides ensuring you don’t roll a one.

 We hope this sample starting list, as well as a brief discussion of some of the ways you might approach your early battles, helps lead your forces to victory.
 Let us know on Twitter or Facebook how your initial matches go, any adjustments or rules questions you have, and, in the meantime, we hope you get your miniatures…On the Table.